Buying Tomato Plants

-This is by far the easiest option - plants are widely available at almost all garden centres from April onwards.
+This is by far the easiest option in the UK.
+Plants are widely available at almost all garden centres from April onwards.

 Size is not really important with tomato plants, small healthy examples should always be preferred over larger not so good ones.
 Small healthy plants will catch up with larger ones in a matter of weeks.